jsthomas/jsthomas.github.io/content/ocaml-shell.md

 ## Concepts

-There are three topics things I learned working through this project:
+There are three main topics I studied while working on this project:

 1. The `Unix` module, especially `fork` and
 	`execv`.
 [This